-5.6 Subsequent assessments
+9.6.
+Subsequent Visits

 Subsequent assessment will continue for both treatment arms for a further 36 months with follow up visits at weeks 1, 2, 4, 12, 26, and then every 13 weeks to 156 weeks.
 Windows either side of the visits will be two days for V1 and V2, 4 days at V3 and V4, 7 days for V5 and two weeks thereafter (all calculated from date of randomisation).
-Patients will also be flagged with ONS for long term follow up of mortality, with initial assessment at 5 years.
 Measurements at each follow-up visit will vary according to the schedule in Appendix B but will consist of a combination of:

-- Office BP measurement, using a validated automated device; - Venupuncture for creatinine & electrolyte levels; - eGFR (MDRD and CKD-EPI estimations); - Monitoring for side effects. - Additional bloods for fasting blood sugar and HbA1c, BNP (where local labs allow), lipids,full blood count and samples for future analysis; - QoL questionnaires; - Issue of drug monitoring diary card. - Urinalysis using albumin: creatinine ratio. - Home blood pressure measurement recorded on diary card.
+- Office BP measurement, using a validated automated device; - Venepuncture for creatinine & electrolyte levels; - eGFR (MDRD and CKD-EPI estimations); - Monitoring for side effects. - Additional bloods for fasting blood sugar and HbA1c, BNP (where local labs allow), lipids, full blood count and samples for future analysis; - QoL questionnaires; - Issue of drug monitoring diary card. - Urinalysis using albumin: creatinine ratio. - Home blood pressure measurement recorded on diary card.